The Domination: Reception

 De Witt Douglas Kilgore has described the series as an example of a "thought provoking" work from the military science fiction genre.

-Fredric Smoler called the series "eerie", "distressing" and "perhaps the most haunting of dystopian alternate histories", commending Stirling for his courage to portray a dark, alternative scenario from which others writers may "recoil from".
+Fredric Smoler called the series "eerie", "distressing" and "perhaps the most haunting of dystopian alternate histories", commending Stirling for his courage to portray a dark, alternative scenario that others writers might "recoil from".

 Criticism

-Smoler noted that series has "produced angry rejections of its plausibility, built on too-confident assertions about the impossibility of economically efficient slavery".
+Smoler said that series has "produced angry rejections of its plausibility, built on too-confident assertions about the impossibility of economically efficient slavery".

 The series has been criticized on the internet for being historically and technologically implausible.
 When asked about these criticisms in an interview, Stirling answered:

 There's a small internet industry of 'proving' that the Domination couldn't happen.
 I consider this a complement [sic].
 How many people go on at great length trying to prove that vampires and werewolves don't exist?

 Stirling's use of the Draka as point-of-view characters has led to accusations that he has some sympathy with them (for example, in his entry in The Encyclopedia of Science Fiction), to his dismay.
 He describes the Draka series as dystopias based on "suppos[ing that] everything had turned out as badly as possible, these last few centuries."